Pneumatus/IC-Addons/IC_NERDs_Extra/README.md

 This AddOn will launch a seaparte script that will spam NERDs ultimate until you get the desired set of three NERDs.

 ## Change Log:
+v1.0.5, 2024-03-29

+    Improve the display of the different NERDs
+    Remove unneccesary save state label

 v1.0.4, 2024-03-29

     Update for ScriptHub v4